 - Systematic risk (market risk) cannot be eliminated or diversified away.
 This is the risk associated with a particular asset class - Non-systematic risk (specific risk) is the risk that the price of a security in a given market will decline more than the market itself.
 Non-systematic risk can be diversified away and eliminated by replicating the market - Risk can be measured by standard deviation and beta.

-Standard deviation gives an indication of the risk associated with an individual security or portfolio.
-Beta links the risk of an individual security to the market as a whole - Beta measures the risk of an individual equity to the market as a whole.
+Standard deviation is a statistical measure that relates actual returns relative to their expected or average return - Beta measures the risk of an individual equity to the market as a whole.
 The market has a beta of 1.0.
 Securities that have a beta greater than 1.0 are riskier than the market as a whole and securities that have a beta less than 1.0 are less risky than the market as a whole